|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Today staggering amounts of fossil fuels are consumed daily.
 The resulting emission of carbon dioxide (CO2) to the atmosphere has set Earth on a path toward a global large land animal extinction process known as thermal runaway.
 In spite of overwhelming scientific evidence, elected politicians have completely failed to implement effective remedies.

 Elected politicians have repeatedly demonstrated that they are not ready, willing or able to face the scope of the global warming problem.
-Their commitments to fossil CO2 emission reduction, even at Paris in 2015, are insufficient to prevent continued increase in Earth's atmospheric CO2 concentration and hence onset of thermal runaway.
+Their commitments to fossil CO2 emission reduction, even at Paris in 2015, are insufficient to prevent thermal runaway, which will cause a spontaneous increase in Earth averge temperature of about 17.5 degrees C.

 For decades fossil fuel producers have deceptively promoted "renewable energy" because in most electricity systems that incorporate "renewable energy" for every 1 kWhe of renewable energy delivered an additional 4 to 6 kWht of fossil fuel are consumed for generation balancing.